costewart/JAAN-TheAdoptShop/README.md

-# Jakarta Animal Aid Network - Adoption App
+# Jakarta Animal Aid Network - The Adopt Shop
-The JAAN Adopt App serves as a platform for the non-profit animal rescue organization to effectively present adoptable pets, promoting the rehoming of rescued animals in Jakarta, Indonesia.
+The Adopt Shop serves as a platform for the non-profit animal rescue organization JAAN to effectively present adoptable pets, promoting the rehoming of rescued animals in Jakarta, Indonesia.

 ## Table of Contents:
 * [General info](#general-info)